 Our time in Sri Lanka ended up being more than just a social media and photography workshop.
 Each one of us came from diverse backgrounds and beautifully arrayed personalities and backgrounds.
 But regardless of our differences, our mutual love and passion for travel and celebrating women let us all be open up and learn from one another.
 It’s amazing what happens when women support each other.
 I feel like I have personally grown so much from knowing these beautiful souls.
 What’s amazing about these sorts of Dame Traveler Adventures is that it is a gathering of the minds, hearts and spirits.
 I cannot wait to continue to host more workshops like this, especially because of all the amazing women I hope to meet through the process.

 Dame Traveler is all about celebrating the sisterhood of traveling women… and having the opportunity to connect with these wonderful women brings our mission to the forefront.
 So many friendships made, words and secrets shared and memories captured together!

-If this post has got you itching to visit the Tear Drop hotels and all of its beauty, be sure to use this link as it will get you $30 off your next booking!
 I promise you that the generosity of the Sri Lankan people, the delicious flavors of their traditional meals and epic landscapes and historical sights are, without a doubt, life changing.